-The training provider must follow their established refund policy and refund Title I monies.
+The training provider must follow their established refund policy and refund Title monies.
 Business and industry needs are researched through local sources, statewide labor market information projections, local current job openings and informational interviews with the employers.
-At the request of the service provider and with written approval of the participant, the training provider will provide the service provider with financial aid information, billing statements, class schedules, attendance reports, grades and a certificate completion.
+At the request of the service provider and with written approval of the participant, the training provider will provide the service provider with financial aid information billing statements, class schedules, attendance reports, grades, and certificate completion.

 Occupations and employer needs are researched through local sources, statewide labor market information projections, local current job openings and informational interviews with the employers.
 Successful placements have the greatest on-the-job retention when the employer needs are matched with job seeker skills.

-WIOA Title I staff will require job placement and work-based learning activities to be tied to a specific career pathway identified in the customer's IEP.
-WIOA Title I staff, and customers have access to the most current labor market information available and use it as a guide when planning work-based leaning, upskilling, or training activities.
+WIOA Title staff will require job placement and work-based learning activities to be tied to a specific career pathway identified in the customer's IEP.
+WIOA Title staff and customers have access to the most current labor market information available and use it as a guide when planning work-based leaning, upskilling, or training activities.
 Business and industry relationships are essential to the successful connection of Adult and Dislocated Workers to the regional workforce.
 Staff have access to connections with area-employers to maintain communications and understanding of area business needs.

-Customers have access to professional one-stop career planners and WIOA Title I staff who consult on local job openings, resume writing/critique, current labor needs, transferrable skills, and other aspects of job search.
+The customer has access to professional One-Stop Career Planners and WIOA Title staff who consult on local job openings, resume writing/critique, current labor needs, transferrable skills, and other aspects of job search.
 Meetings and progress are documented through IowaWORKS system for consistency, detail, and safety.

 Information gathered from sector boards in the area is discussed on how to create avenues for training that is needed by employers in the area.
 Partner with employers and Department of Labor/Office of Apprenticeship to create Registered Apprenticeship programs across the area.
 Future Ready Iowa Initiative goal is to ensure that 70% of Iowans have a post-secondary credential in high demand fields by 2025.
-During orientations, partner program services are promoted and discussed with customers.
+During the AJC Orientation, Title II and Title IV service are promoted and discussed with customers.
 Follow up with point of contact is made for those interested.